vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Why does Vipps Hurtigkasse (express checkout) fail?

-When using Vipps Hurtigkasse (express checkout), Vipps makes a callback to the customer's server to retrieve the merchant's shipping methods for the user's address.
+When using Vipps Hurtigkasse (express checkout), Vipps makes a callback to the merchant's server to retrieve the merchant's shipping methods for the user's address.
+Vipps sends the user's address (with the user's consent) to the merchant, and the merchant responds with the shipping methods and cost.

 If the merchant's server is slow, or has a slow internet connection, the delay may cause Vipps Hurtigkasse to fail due to a timeout.

 The solution to this is a faster server and internet connection, or to provide